Greeshu88/Stress-Prediction/README.md

 # Stress-Prediction
-Stress prediction - CE888 Assignment
+Stress prediction - CE888 Assignment (Using Machine Learning Model)

 This is Data Science and Decision Making Assignment Submitted by the student.